ManilaPrime/discord-expense-bot/README.md

 - **Public Sheets**: Click the link provided by the bot after setup
 - **Private Sheets**: You'll need to:
   1. Request access using your Google account
-  2. Share the sheet from your Google account with the bot's service account (from credentials.json)
+  2. Share the sheet from your Google account with the bot's service account email
+  3. The service account email can be found in your credentials.json file as "client_email"

 ### Recording Expenses

 You can record expenses in two ways:

-1. Direct Message: Just send the amount and description to the bot
+1. **Direct Message**: Just send the amount and description to the bot
    ```
    20 lunch
    ```

-2. Server Command: Type `!expense` followed by the amount and description
+2. **Server Command**: Type `!expense` followed by the amount and description
    ```
    !expense 15.50 coffee
    ```